 The Kalendar of Shepherds as usual gives a lyrical insight into the countryside in the month of April:

-It continues with a poem, and then the text describes what happens to the child in the fourth set of 6 years.
-January represents 0 – 6, February 6 – 12, so April 18 – 24 – the spring time of Man.
+It continues with a poem.
+Beneath the poem is text which describes what happens to the child in the fourth set of 6 years.
+January represents a child’s life from 0 – 6, February 6 – 12.
+So April represents the ages 18 – 24 – the spring time of Man.
+But also a time when the struggle between vice and virtue in the young mind.

-For more about the Kalendar of Shepherds read my post which explains more here.
+For more about the Kalendar of Shepherds read my post.

 Discover more from And Did Those Feet